allyzhou/Vivado-Design-Tutorials/Versal/DFX/Disjoint_pblock/README.md

 NOTE: This lab is only for DFX learning in Vivado and has not been validated in hardware.

 ## Introduction
 You will be using a standard Vivado DFX project as the starting point for this lab.
-It is a BD based designs with two Reconfigurable Partitions (RP1 and RP2).
+It is a BD-based design with two Reconfigurable Partitions (RP1 and RP2).
 The design uses NoC IP and NoC INI to connect the IPs.
-The design is targeted to a two SLR Versal device to bring out the issues commonly seen for multi-RP multi-SLR DFX designs.
+The design is targeted to a two SLR Versal device (VP1502) to note some issues commonly seen for multi-RP multi-SLR DFX designs.

 ![Top-Level Block Design](./images/main_project_bd.png)